jethornton/flexgui/docs_flex/source/build.rst

 Building a GUI
 ==============

-If you have not copied the examples from the CNC menu select Copy Flex Examples.
-This will put the Flex examples in linuxcnc/configs/flex_examples.
+After installing Flex GUI if you have not copied the examples from the CNC menu select Copy Flex Examples.
+This will put the Flex examples in the directory linuxcnc/configs/flex_examples.

-The starters have all the files needed to run a simulation without complicated code.
+The starters have all the files needed to run a simulation without any coding needed.
 The starters have a very simple GUI to start, just enough to show you that they work.

 Copy a Starter
 --------------